arielchuri/autozinefier/croak.md

 **Critical hits:** The ranger enjoys the same expanded crit range as warriors but only on ranged attacks.

 **Aiming:** Taking a round to aim a ranged attack adds +2 to the roll.
-A target that is unaware of any danger and struck by a hidden and aiming ranger, receives a critical hit as long as the attack is successful.
+A target that is unaware of any danger and struck by an aiming ranger, receives a critical hit as long as the attack is successful.

 **Initiative:** A ranger adds his class level to his initiative rolls.